wayinone/wayinone.github.io/_posts/2017-08-17-services-NYtaxi.markdown

 ---
 layout: default
-img: TAXI.png
+img: TAXI.jpg
 category: Services
-title: Kaggle competition: NY Taxi
+title: Kaggle competition on NY Taxi
 description: |
 ---
   Predicting New York city taxi trip durations with Gradient Boost Machine.
-The data consists with 1.5 million of samples with features like pickup and dropoff coordinators, time when pickup occurred, etc. [Continue Reading...](/NYtaxi)
+The data consists with 1.5 million of samples with features like pickup and dropoff coordinators, hours when pickup occurred, etc. [Continue Reading...](/NYtaxi)